fleek-platform/website/src/content/blog/learn/understanding-and-setting-up-ipns/index.md

 ---
-title: 'Understanding IPNS — InterPlanetary Name System: A Developer’s Guide'
+title: 'Understanding IPNS — InterPlanetary Name System: A Developers Guide'
 date: 2024-07-24
 desc: 'Learn how IPNS enhances IPFS with mutable content addressing and enables the creation of dynamic websites and applications on the onchain web.'
 thumbnail: './ipnslearn.png'